stride3d/stride-docs/en/manual/physics/raycasting/raycasts.md

 ## Examples

-Here is a list of examples of using **raycasts** in a game.
+Here are a few examples of using **raycasts** in a game.

 ### Dealing damage

-On left click, if there is an entity with a 'HostileUnit' script in front the entity that this script is attached to, deal damage to it.
+When the left mouse button is pressed, if there is an entity with a 'HostileUnit' script in front the entity that is firing the ray, deal damage to it.
 Collision Layers 0 and 1 will be ignored.

 ```csharp
 public override void Update()